YeomansIII/IT331-Project/PROJECT3.md

 * invite.html
   * This page contains a form allowing the user to sign up for the Echelon closed Alpha.
   Since this form does not currently function outside of the UI, I have linked the user to my real closed Alpha sign up form.
+  * *Changes since Project 2:* The invite page now has an Echelon idea field.
+  A button can be pressed to add more idea fields to the form.
+  This satisfies the Dynamic Content requirement.
 * features_data.json
   * This file (or "page") is located in the assets folder.
 It is a new file that stores the JSON data for the Spry Data requirement of this project.
 This would be my sixth "page" for the project.

-The navigation bar and footer has been changed on each page.
-The invite page now has a random image.
-A link on the index page has been converted to a button.

 #### Project Requirements
 1. 6 Minimum Pages (including json data)